jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 c.
 Execute a zfs status command for the zpool named datapool
 15. On your Fedora 28 system execute any of the commands listed to print out the disk serial numbers
 16. Research:
 a.
-Using newegg.com find the current price per Gigabyte for the following along with listing the throughput of the drive
+Using newegg.com find the current price per Gigabyte for the following along with listing the throughput of the drive and make a chart of the results.
 b.
 Seagate Barracuda 4 TB
 c.
 Western Digital Blue 1 TB
 d.
 Western Digital Red 10 TB